turnkeylinux-apps/tkldev/docs/helloworld.rst

 This makes it easier to test changes without having to edit source code and then rebuild from scratch.

-root.sandbox is implemented as a copy-on-write filesystem overlay inside the product.iso.
+root.sandbox is implemented as a copy-on-write filesystem that branches off from root.patched.
+If you dirty the sandbox by making changes inside it, then your changes get saved to a separate overlay in product.iso.

 Note that before we start playing in the sandbox the overlay does not exist::